nguneonard/Python_projects/History of Nobel Prize Winners/README.md

 To get started, you will need to install Python on your machine.
 We recommend using the latest version of Python 3, which you can download from the official Python website.

 Once you have Python installed, you can clone this repository to your local machine and open the project files in your preferred code editor.
 From there, you can run the Python scripts and view the results in your web browser.

+Check out the notebook here: <a href="https://github.com/nguneonard/Python_projects/blob/main/History%20of%20Nobel%20Prize%20Winners/A%20Visual%20History%20of%20Nobel%20Prize%20Winners/notebook.ipynb
+ ">A Visual History of Nobel Prize Winners</a>

 ## Project Tasks
 1. The most Nobel of Prizes: